Born to Serve, Not to Shop – Effective Parenting in a Nutshell

 - Never forget: You have one chance–and only one–to raise your children right.
 Forming your children’s character and conscience is your #1 priority.
 If you make a sacrificial effort now, while your children are still young, you can later enjoy the honor they bring you as confident, responsible, considerate men and women–who strive to pass on your values to their own children.

-Permission is hereby granted to reproduce this material for private use.
-It is taken from the Website of James B. Stenson, educational consultant: ParentLeadership.com.
+Permission is hereby granted to reproduce this material for private use by James B. Stenson, educational consultant.